intrinio/javascript-sdk/docs/SecurityApi.md

 var opts = {
-  'type': "", // String | Filter by type, when applicable 'startDate': new Date(""), // Date | Get historical data on or after this date 'endDate': new Date(""), // Date | Get historical date on or before this date 'sortOrder': "desc", // String | Sort by date `asc` or `desc` 'nextPage': "" // String | Gets the next page of data from a previous API call };
+  'type': "", // String | Filter by type, when applicable 'startDate': new Date("2018-01-01"), // Date | Get historical data on or after this date 'endDate': new Date("2019-01-01"), // Date | Get historical date on or before this date 'sortOrder': "desc", // String | Sort by date `asc` or `desc` 'nextPage': "" // String | Gets the next page of data from a previous API call };